 3: Firearms Qualification

-Each Cadet must demonstrate his/her ability to safely and accurately use the 9mm Glock, ADC service shotgun and 37 mm gas gun.
+Each Cadet must demonstrate his/her ability to safely and accurately use the 9mm Glock, ADCRR service shotgun and 37 mm gas gun.

 Cadets must complete coursework in firearms use, target identification and discrimination, chemical agents and use of force.
 See COTA Range Qualification Standards.